Antisemitism in Turkey: Sources of antisemitism

-The main ideological sources of antisemitism in Turkey are Islamism, left-wing anti-Zionism and nationalist right-wing extremism.
+The main ideological sources of antisemitism in Turkey are Islamism, left-wing anti-Zionism, and nationalist right-wing extremism.
 Turkish intellectuals have always been pro-Palestinian and anti-Israel in their stance, while the debate of the Middle East conflict among laymen in Turkey often turns antisemitic.
-Nefes argues that anti-Semitic currents are not mainstream in Turkish politics while Turkish-Jewry has been seen as outsiders in Turkish society.
-In other words, Turkish Jewry is not perceived as a local threat, but come into consideration during relevant international conflicts as a suspicious non-native community.
+Nefes argues that anti-Semitic currents are not mainstream in Turkish politics, while Turkish-Jewry has been seen as outsiders in Turkish society.
+In other words, Turkish Jewry is not perceived as a local threat, but comes into consideration during relevant international conflicts as a suspicious non-native community.